 Consider your target market very carefully before you decide which platform to focus on.
 If you’re just starting out, it’s best to concentrate on a single app to begin with.

 Research influencers, and explore your options.
-Are you hoping to work with celebrities who have millions of followers, or is a microinfluencer with around 1,000-3,000 followers more realistic?
+Are you hoping to work with celebrities who have millions of followers, or is a micro influencer with around 2,500-5,000 followers more realistic?

 Establish your budget: once you’ve completed your research, and you’ve got data in front of you, figure out how much you want to spend on influencer marketing.
 This will help you narrow down your options.